webDevBig/golem-js-preview-program/tasks/4-send-files/FEEDBACK.md

 List any additional steps that were necessary to resolve the task (other than the steps in the README.md):

 [
+ Nowhere is it indicated that there must be a picture locally and that it must be sent to the provider

 ]